Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations and end-users.

+## [1.28.0] - 2024-11-29

+This version marks the inclusion of our new, alpha web frontend.
+It does not do everything the existing standalone frontend does yet, hence alpha.
+See docs for how to test.

 ## [1.27.0] - 2024-11-13

 The big but hidden new feature this time is a new database table to hold user